What a fun Christmas battle!

 Santa and the Yule Queen take turns to do magical things to see who can outdo the other – if Santa wins, all the children get a full stocking in the morning but if the Queen wins, there is snow on Christmas morning.

 In the first book, Nevermoor, the lead character learns that everyone dresses in red (for Santa) or green (for the queen) to show their allegiance, and carries a candle which Santa sets alight.
-Recently released Hollowpox again shows Morrigan at the Battle when she has more knowledge of Nevermoor and the battle of Santa vs the Yule Queen.
+Recently released Hollowpox again shows Morrigan Crow at the Christmas Battle when she has more knowledge of Nevermoor and the battle of Santa vs the Yule Queen.

 I was not expecting a Christmas element when I read these books (nor the other book in the series, Wundersmith), and it is not a key part of the story, but it is a lovely side story that I was delighted to read.
 I won’t give away who wins each battle, but will say that Santa and the Yule Queen are friendly and respectful to each other.

 While I normally only review Christmas books, I may as well add a review while I’m at I’m mentioning this series for the Santa and Yule Queen battle!!